raunakbh92/InstallInstructions/runUsingTrainedPolicy.md

 sudo apt-get -y install ipython ipython-notebook sudo -H pip install jupyter

-# Now open up a jupyter notebook
+# Now activate the rllab environment and open up a jupyter notebook
+source activate rllab3
 jupyter notebook

 # This will open up a notebook on your browser and you will see all the files present in the